Mouth ulcers — also

 - severe problems eating and drinking

-Most mouth ulcers do not need treatment.
-However, if you get mouth ulcers often or they are extremely painful, there are a number of treatments that can decrease pain and healing time.
-These include:
+extremely painful, a number of treatments can decrease pain and healing time.

 - using a rinse of saltwater and baking soda